 Since the adoption of EU RoHS 1 (Directive 2002/95/EC) in 2002, the scope of the regulation and the obligations of the EEE product manufacturers and importers have changed.
 RoHS 2 (Directive 2011/65/EU) and RoHS 3 (Directive 2015/863/EU) reflect these modifications.
 The main difference between these three directives is that restricted substances under RoHS 1 and RoHS 2 are the first six chemicals listed above, whereas RoHS 3 also covers the four additional phthalates.
 Another distinction relates to the expansion of product categories covered under each directive.
 RoHS 2, also known as RoHS recast, broadened the scope included product categoriesIn addition, RoHS 2 clarified the lists of exemptions and exclusions (explained below).
 Notably, per RoHS recast, manufacturers and importers must prepare an EU declaration of conformity (DoC) and affix CE marking to the compliant finished products.

 Due to technological considerations, some applications may benefit from RoHS exemptions regarding the restriction concentrations.
-Let this RoHS FAQ give you one example of exemption.
+Let this RoHS FAQ give you one example of an exemption.
 For instance, copper alloys can contain up to 4% lead by weight under exemption 6c.
 Accordingly, Annex III of the directive lists current general RoHS exemptions, whereas Annex IV provides existing exemptions specific to Medical Devices and Monitoring and Control Instruments.
 As technology advances, some RoHS exemptions may become obsolete or modified.
 Therefore, manufacturers and importers should regularly check these listings.

 On the other hand, RoHS provides a few product exclusions.
 Some products are out of the RoHS scope, including: